wuyang1002431655/tango_with_django_19/manuscript/chapter6-models-templates-views.md

 2. The next problem arises if we have one category called `Django` and one called `django`.
 Since the `slugify()` makes the slugs lower case it will not be possible to identify which category corresponds to the `django` slug.

-To solve the first problem, we can either update our model so that the slug field allows blank entries, i.e
+To solve the first problem, we can either update our model so that the slug field allows blank entries, i.e.:

 {lang="python",linenos=off}
 	slug = models.SlugField(blank=True)